The Fedrick family can trace its noble origins to the Italian region of Tuscany

 Early Notables of the Fedrick family (pre 1700)

 Prominent among members of the family was Antonio Federighi, born in Siena in 1490.
 He was a famous sculptor and architect, and was assistant to Jacopo della Quercia in works for the cathedral at Siena.
 One of these works is Sibilla Eritrea, which was done in marble.
-Benedetto Federici of Ferrara...
-Another 73 words (5 lines of text) are included under the topic Early Fedrick Notables in all our PDF Extended History products and printed products wherever possible.
+Benedetto Federici of Ferrara was known as "Durante" because his family had owned the Durante...
+Another 62 words (4 lines of text) are included under the topic Early Fedrick Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fedrick family to the New World and Oceana